-The memorandum of understanding (MoU) is agreed between the UK government and the devolved administrations.
-It sets out broad terms for how the 4 governments will work together on matters of mutual interest.
+The memorandum of understanding (MoU) is agreed between the UK government and the devolved governments.
+It sets out broad terms for how the governments will work together on matters of mutual interest.

 The MoU is not legally binding.
 It sets out procedures for avoiding and resolving inter-governmental disputes.
 It also contains overarching agreements (concordats) on: